robotology/robometry/README.md

 cmake --build . --target ALL_BUILD --config Release cmake --build . --target INSTALL --config Release

-In order to allow CMake finding yarp-telemetry, you have to specify the path where you installed in the `CMAKE_INSTALL_PREFIX` or exporting the `YARP_telemetry_DIR` env variable pointing to the same path.
+In order to allow CMake finding yarp-telemetry, you have to specify the path where you installed in the `CMAKE_PREFIX_PATH` or exporting the `YARP_telemetry_DIR` env variable pointing to the same path.

 ## Usage
 In order to use this library in your own appliction add this lines in your `CMakeLists.txt`